Fire Protection Technology

 3

-SUNY GENERAL EDUCATION U.S. HISTORY and CIVIC ENGAGEMENT (SUNY-USCV) OR
+SUNY GENERAL EDUCATION U.S. HISTORY and CIVIC ENGAGEMENT (SUNY-USCV)

 3

-SUNY GENERAL EDUCATION SOCIAL SCIENCES (SUNY-SOCS) OR
+SUNY GENERAL EDUCATION - SOCIAL SCIENCES (SUNY-SOCS), OR

-SUNY GENERAL EDUCATION CRITICAL THINKING and REASONING (SUNY-CTRN) ELECTIVE
+ANY SUNY GENERAL EDUCATION ELECTIVE THAT SATISFIES

 Fourth Semester Total: